ERIS Remote Linux Desktop on SciC Linux Clusters

 Notice:

-Three new grx machines are available now grx20, grx22, and grx23 their URLs will follow grx##.partners.org.
+Two new grx machines are available now - grx22 and grx23.
+Their URLs follow grx##.partners.org.
 Do not use the 'research' part of the hostname.
 If you see the connection screen black please click and scroll up so the login screen shows up.
 (05-04-2023)

 Installation